WICG/WebApiDevice/Explainer.md

 });
 ```

-For apps that are not _highly trusted_, the promise gets rejected.
+For web apps that are not _trusted_, the promise gets rejected.

 ```javascript
 navigator.managed.getManagedConfiguration(["interactable","deviceType","theme"])